dcernst/dcernst.github.io/teaching/mat411f18/materials.md

     - [Make Mistakes &#124; Michael Starbird](https://www.youtube.com/watch?v=2yYQ-1X2ocU) (2:11 min)
     - [Learning Like a Jungle Tiger &#124; Trevor Ragan](https://www.youtube.com/watch?v=muoVtDjjonM&feature=youtu.be) (5:23 min)
     - [Ira Glass on the Creative Process](https://www.youtube.com/watch?v=PbC4gqZGPSY&feature=youtu.be) (1:54 min)
+- [The Chinese Farmer](https://www.youtube.com/watch?feature=share&v=eJShr4VdvxQ&app=desktop) by Alan Watts (2:26 min)
+- [Lessons from My Math Degree That Have Nothing to Do with Math](https://medium.com/s/story/6-life-lessons-from-my-math-degree-that-have-nothing-to-do-with-math-d38aba90edfe) (6 min read on Medium)
 - Pictures of board work that we ran out of time to discuss. *Note:* You should not assume that the solutions/proof posted below are valid.
     - None at this time.